Department Chair and Program Director: Jennifer Collins

 Completed the Comprehensive Exam with a score that meets or exceeds the program-set scoring standards.
 The exam will be offered at the end of the ninth and final trimester.
 Two remediation attempts at the Comprehensive Exam may be possible for each student in the program, as necessary to achieve a passing score.

-Completed all required courses in the Doctor of Physical Therapy curriculum with grades of 'B' or better (one 'C' grade is permitted) and a cumulative grade point average of at least 3.00, on a 4.00 scale and no more than one grade of “C” or below.
+Completed all required courses in the Doctor of Physical Therapy curriculum with grades of 'B' or better (one 'C' grade is permitted) and a cumulative grade point average of 3.00, on a 4.00 scale, or better.

 Successfully completed all required courses in the Doctor of Physical Therapy curriculum within 54 months of their matriculation into the program.